Do You Need a Cross-Dock Facility?

 What Is Cross-Docking?

 Cross-docking isn’t some fancy new logistics fad.
 It’s been around for decades, helping companies streamline delivery and minimize warehousing costs.
 At its core, cross-docking is the process of unloading materials from an incoming truck and loading them directly onto outbound trucks—no long-term storage, no shelving, no warehousing.
-Think of it like a relay race.
-The baton (your goods) gets passed from one runner (the inbound carrier) to another (the outbound carrier) without ever stopping for a break.
-It’s not for every business.
-But for the right one?
-It’s a game-changer.

 How Does Cross-Docking Work?